awslabs/duvet/design/witness/spec.md

 it is deliberately weaker than W1 and MUST NOT be used to discharge pairs.

-### Property W4: Monotonicity {#property-w4-monotonicity}
+### Property W4: Failure Monotonicity {#property-w4-monotonicity}

-The implementation MUST prove that adding a witness never un-discharges a pair, and removing a witness never discharges one:
+The implementation MUST prove that adding a witness never flips a failing pair to passing:

 ```
 witnesses ⊆ witnesses'  ⟹
-    (report_discharged(T, I, witnesses)
+    (report_discharged(T, I, witnesses')
-        ⟹ report_discharged(T, I, witnesses'))
+        ⟹ report_discharged(T, I, witnesses)
+           ∨ ¬∃ w ∈ witnesses : binds(T, w))
 ```

+Adding a witness MAY newly fail a previously-discharged pair — that is deliberate: the added witness is a claim T now makes, and if it does not reach I it is the vacuity being caught (decisions.md, Decision 14; this inverts the direction of the original monotonicity property).
+The only way adding witnesses turns a non-discharged pair into a discharged one is by witnessing a previously *unwitnessed* test (the `witnesses_for(T) = ∅` case), never by outvoting a bound witness that failed.

 ### Property W5: Claim Refinement {#property-w5-claim-refinement}